Privacy

 When we are required to do so, we will ensure that we seek your consent before sharing your personal information with other people.
 We will not pass your personal information to your friends, relatives or carers without your explicit consent.
 If you are unable to consent for any reason, we will only share information where it is clearly in your best interests to do so or it is required by law.

 The Trust sometimes needs to share the personal information we process with other organisations.
-When we do this we are required to comply with all aspects of the General Data Protection Regulation.
+When we do this we are required to comply with all aspects of the UK General Data Protection Regulation and confidentiality requirements.
 Where necessary we also have data sharing agreements in place with our partner organisations which will state the specific ways in which the shared data can be used.

 The organisations we share information with can include: